Charles L. Glaser

-Charles Louis Glaser is a scholar of international relations theory, known for his work on defensive realism, as well as nuclear strategy.
-He is the founding director of the Institute for Security and Conflict Studies at the George Washington University's Elliott School of International Affairs, as well as a professor of political science and international affairs.
+Charles Louis Glaser (born 1954) is a scholar of international relations theory, known for his work on defensive realism, as well as nuclear strategy and U.S. policy toward China.
+He is a Senior Fellow in the Security Studies Program at MIT and an Emeritus Professor of Political Science and International Affairs at George Washington.
+He was the founding director of the Institute for Security and Conflict Studies at the George Washington University's Elliott School of International Affairs, as well as a professor of political science and international affairs.
 His best-known book, Rational Theory of International Politics: The Logic of Competition and Cooperation (Princeton University Press, 2010) received an Honorable Mention for 2011 Best Book from the International Security Studies Section of the International Studies Association.

+In 2018 he was awarded the International Studies Association, Security Studies Section, Distinguished Scholar Award.
+In 2019 he received the George Washington Distinguished Scholar award.
+In 2021 he was awarded the National Academy of Sciences’ William and Katherine Estes Award for behavior research toward the prevention of nuclear war.